keyboard_arrow_up

 Laser Die Cutting

-Very useful for cutting materials that are impossible for conventional steel rule dies to cut, like steel thicker than .5", as well as ABS, acrylics, aluminum, brass, composites, copper and cured fiberglass.
-Laser die cut parts can be cut intricately, with very precise tolerances.
+A high-precision method that allows for cutting thicker and harder materials that traditional steel rule dies cannot handle.
+It is ideal for cutting steel thicker than .5 inches, as well as ABS, acrylics, aluminum, brass, copper, composites, and cured fiberglass.

 Crush Cutting